biogeospatial/Biodiverse_publication_list/OSX_Binary_Installation.md

    ![Drag and Drop](https://github.com/shawnlaffan/biodiverse/blob/mac_build/etc/mmb/images/DragAndDrop.jpeg)

 4. Eject the Biodiverse .dmg file.
-5. To open Biodiverse, double click Biodiverse from your Application folder.
+5. To open Biodiverse, double-click Biodiverse from your Application folder.

 To keep Biodiverse to your Dock: